How to buy the best DSLR

 Buying the best camera for you

-Before you head to the shops to buy a new camera, take a look at our interactive choosing tool below.
-This tool will help you decide between a compact system camera or a digital SLR camera, with advantages and disadvantages of both types.
+Before buy a new camera, take a look at our interactive choosing tool below.
+This will help you decide between a compact system camera (CSC) or a digital SLR (DSLR) camera, with advantages and disadvantages of both types.

 What makes a good DSLR camera?